apache/druid/docs/tutorials/tutorial-sketches-theta.md

 Theta sketches have a few useful properties:

 - They give you a **fast approximate estimate** for the distinct count of items that you put into them.
 - They are **mergeable**.
-This means we can work with rolled up data and merge the sketches over various time intervals.
-Thus, we can take advantage of Druid's rollup feature.
+This means you can work with rolled up data and merge the sketches over various time intervals.
+Thus, you can take advantage of Druid's rollup feature.
 - Theta sketches support **set operations**.
 Given two Theta sketches over subsets of data, you can compute the union, intersection, or set difference of the two subsets.
 This enables you to answer questions like the number of visitors that watched a specific combination of episodes from the example.

 There is a lot of advanced math behind Theta sketches[^2], but Druid handles the complex algorithms for you.